 What's PRP Therapy?

 PRP (platelet-rich plasma) Therapy is an exciting in-office procedure as it allows doctors to inject PRP into an injured area, stimulating our own bodies ability to heal itself.
 With PRP therapy, doctors can harvest PRP from a patient’s own blood.
 After separated in a centrifuge, this plasma is injected back into a patient’s affected area to encourage faster healing.
-PRP has a great concentration of growth factors that can help the body repair itself in a targeted area and help minimize pain.
+PRP has a great concentration of growth factors that can help the body repair itself in a targeted area and help minimize pain while optimizing tissue repair.

 Advantages of PRP Therapy